Letter: Anomalous diffusion in random dynamical systems

 became director of the PhD programme at the School of Mathematical

 Sciences, Queen Mary University of London.
-In this function I was
+I was

 includes in particular acquiring money for PhD studentships: I was